 The best way to get rid of rodents is to control and maintain your environment.
 Seal holes between the outside and inside, including windows, since rats and mice are excellent mountaineers.
 Store garbage and food in hermetically sealed containers and clean logs or anything else that can work as a home for a rodent.

 Spray them with a solution of horseradish, garlic and cayenne pepper to deter mice and rats if they are attracted to your property.
 Other non-chemical solutions include getting a pet like a cat or a rat terrier, as they are natural predators of rats and mice.
-Setting up “catch and release” traps that will not harm animals is a possible solution as well.
+Setting up “catch and release” traps that will not harm animals is a possible solution as well for rodent control.